Last updated July 16, 2026

 Meanwhile, a Supreme Court of Canada appeal process is playing out that could potentially lead to international player pooling getting the green light.
 File this one under “wait and see.”

-How much tax will operators pay in Alberta?
+How much tax do operators pay in Alberta?

 Ask most people this question, and you’ll be told it’s 20% of gross gaming revenues.
 That’s what Ontario charges its sportsbooks and online casinos, and Alberta did indeed replicate that rate.
 But there’s a difference.

-Alberta’s government system means that before the 80-20 split is applied, 2% of all gross gaming revenue from iGaming will be dedicated to the province’s First Nations communities and another 1% will be directed towards social responsibility initiatives.
+Alberta’s government system means that before the 80-20 split is applied, 2% of all gross gaming revenue from iGaming is dedicated to the province’s First Nations communities and another 1% towards social responsibility initiatives.
 That makes the real tax rate more like 22% in Alberta.

 As for other costs, operators must pay a one-time $50,000 application fee, as well as a $150,000 annual operator registration fee for every site that they offer to Albertans.
 Suppliers’ fees are $15,000 for platform providers and $3,000 for other services.